Cryotherapy for skin cancer

 Having cryotherapy for skin cancer

-Side effects of cryotherapy for skin cancer
+What to expect after cryotherapy for skin cancer

-After treatment the area may ache or throb for a few minutes.
-After about 1 hour or so, it is common for the area to blister.
-The blister may become filled with blood and may be painful.
-Your doctor or nurse may need to drain the fluid from it using a needle.
+After about 1 hour, it is common for the area to blister.
+The blister may become filled with blood and be painful.
+Your doctor or nurse may need to drain the fluid using a sterile needle.
 But the top of the blister should be left intact.
-Your doctor can explain how to care for the treated area.
+It will gradually scab over.

 About our information